Owl Creek Farm » Recipes » Main Dishes » Oven Barbecue Chicken

 • Using tongs, carefully turn each piece over.
 Brush liberally with barbecue sauce.
 Place back in oven and cook for 10 minutes.

-• Repeat this 2-4 more times until the barbecue sauce coating the chicken is thick and getting crispy, almost to the point of blackening.
-Exact timing depends on your oven, the barbecue sauce, and your personal preferences.
+• Repeat this 2-4 more times until the barbecue sauce coating the chicken is thick and getting crispy, almost to the point of blackening, to your preference.
+Exact timing will also depend on your oven and the barbecue sauce.

-• Remove from oven.
-Serve immediately, and with lots of napkins handy!
+• Serve immediately, and with lots of napkins handy!

 Notes